MarcoPrieto2910/RuntimeCalculator/README.md

 * Confirming that the `.lock` file coordinates writes correctly across computers.
 * Confirming behavior when the shared network drive is temporarily unavailable.
 * Confirming normal runtime collection during real machine operation.
+* Confirming automatic service startup on the real OMAX computers after a full shutdown and power-on.

 The shared network integration has been tested through automated unit tests, including locking and concurrent writer scenarios, but the actual multi-computer network-share behavior has not yet been validated in the production environment.